 N.B: September is also Yellow Ribbon Month.
 The Yellow Ribbon Project (YRP), originated right here in Singapore, believes in reintegration of ex-offenders.
 One of the highlights of YRP is artwork by current inmates being exhibited in Singapore Art Museum, and of course, a YRP-inspired road run that takes runners through the historic east of Singapore, right into the modern Singapore Prison Complex.
 Read more about why you should take part in the Yellow Ribbon Prison Run 2016 HERE.

 The race is targeted at male audience, so race girls are permanent highlights of the race.
-However, with Singapore Airlines being the title sponsor of Singapore Grand Prix, it meant the race girls will also come with the Asian grace of the airline.
-Those who had been to F1 at Singapore would not forget the sight of the girls parading down the pit with their signature sarong kerbaya dancing with the wind.
+However, with Singapore Airlines being the title sponsor of Singapore Formula One Grand Prix, it meant the race girls will also come with the Asian grace of the airline.
+Those who had been to Formula One at Singapore would not forget the sight of the girls parading down the pit with their signature sarong kerbaya dancing with the wind.

 For a testosterone-filled event, the girls provide the perfect touch to bring a balance to the event.